Dream Chronicles 2: The Eternal Maze: Reception

 Much like the original Dream Chronicles, the game earned positive responses from casual game critics.
-On the second time with the series, Gamezebo's Chuck Miller praised the game: "Like its predecessor, [Dream Chronicles 2]'s an amazing piece of craftsmanship.
+On the second time with the series, Gamezebo's Chuck Miller praised the game and said: "Like its predecessor, [Dream Chronicles 2]'s an amazing piece of craftsmanship.
 Visuals are beautifully rendered.
 Each scene features gorgeous imagery, with many including animated objects like falling leaves, rippling pools and tumbling waterfalls.
 Atmospheric audio accentuates play.
 Exceptional music and sound effects bring the game's fantastical world to life.
-Plus, an unexpected plot twist adds to the mystery, while a built-in leaderboard allows you to compare your questing skills with those of other players."
-Miller also noticed it's "a bit on the short side for an adventure", still he rated the game 4.5/5.0 stars overall.
+Plus, an unexpected plot twist adds to the mystery, while a built-in leaderboard allows you to compare your questing skills with those of other players".
+Miller also noticed it's "a bit on the short side for an adventure", but still rated the game 4.5/5.0 stars overall.

 Ms. 45 from Jay Is Games expressed her opinions on the game's impressive production value: "The artwork is impeccable — beautiful, immersive, and extremely good at hiding that last item you desperately need to get to the next level. [...]
-The overall layout is essentially the same, but the addition of more complex puzzles and useful Dream Jewels scattered around the levels adds a new layer to the experience."
-Awem Studio also highly enjoyed Dream Chronicles 2, and stated: "The sequel [Dream Chronicles 2] follows in its forerunner’s path and delights its players with gorgeous graphics and enchanting music. [...]
+The overall layout is essentially the same, but the addition of more complex puzzles and useful Dream Jewels scattered around the levels adds a new layer to the experience".
+Awem Studio also highly enjoyed Dream Chronicles 2, and commented: "The sequel [Dream Chronicles 2] follows in its forerunner's path and delights its players with gorgeous graphics and enchanting music. [...]
 The artwork is gorgeously dreamy and it adds some special coloring to the entire atmosphere of mystery and enigma. [...]
 The backdrops are fragrant with eye-soothing nature and landscapes while the sounds of the game are incredibly enchanting and fascinating.
 The visual and sound aspects are greatly satisfying and create a real Dream World.
-[Dream Chronicles 2] is one of those games that will be engraved in your memory and win over your heart."
+[Dream Chronicles 2] is one of those games that will be engraved in your memory and win over your heart".

-Contrastly, Adventure Gamers only gave the game 3.0 out of 5.0 stars, summarizing that the game is "a noticeable improvement over the original, Dream Chronicles 2 nevertheless retains a few too many common adventure-like problems to fulfill its evident potential."
-In July 2009, RealArcade announced that Dream Chronicles 2 won two awards, "Top Adventure Game of 2008" and "Best World Design", in their very first RealGames Great Games Awards.
+In contrast, Adventure Gamers only gave the game 3.0 out of 5.0 stars, summarizing that the game is "a noticeable improvement over the original, Dream Chronicles 2 nevertheless retains a few too many common adventure-like problems to fulfill its evident potential".
+In July 2009, Dream Chronicles 2 won two awards, "Top Adventure Game of 2008" and "Best World Design", in their first RealGames Great Games Awards.